MACK Rehabilitation Project – Hotel Keturah: Frequently Asked Questions

 What current challenges are you facing?

-The MACK acknowledges that the building project has met our first delay on the project with the state approval for the sprinkler system.
-This is due to a backlog and “staffing shortages” at Department for Labor License and Regulations.
-However, authorization to proceed is underway and we will resume all remaining currently contracted work scheduled to continue unhindered.
-We anticipate an extension to the original contract date and are striving to advance the next critical needs.
+The MACK acknowledges that the building project has met an extended delay on the project while awaiting state approval for the Fire Suppression (Sprinkler) system through the Department for Labor License and Regulations.
+This delay did cause re-mobilization challenges.
+However, authorization to proceed is now complete and efforts to resume all remaining currently contracted work scheduled to continue are underway.

 As expected, the rehabilitation of the Hotel Keturah is based on needs discovered during the structural analysis and development phase.
 In order to achieve the long-term programmatic use and accessibility goals to ensure service to all generations the project must continue through completing all egress and life safety improvements.